terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    terraform plan -input=false -out bootstrap.tfplan
    ```

-1. install the terraform-tools component for gcloud by following these [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install).
+1. Install the terraform-tools component for gcloud by following these [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install).
 This will allow to run `gcloud beta terraform vet` steps.
 1. Run the following commands and check for violations:

    ```bash